espruino/BangleApps/apps/pomoplus/README.md

 - Click the pause button if you're interrupted with something urgent.
 - Click the cross button if you need to end your work session.
 - Click the skip button if you forgot to start the pomodori after the urgent interruption and ended up working for a long time!
 (Good on ya'!)
+- Press the (middle) hardware button to toggle visibility of widgets and software buttons.

 Configure the pomodori and break times in the settings.

 ## Features

 Continues to run in the background if you exit the app while the pomodoro timer is running.

+The buttons and widgets hide automatically when the screen is locked.

 ## Requests